 When most people think about aerobics, they think of vigorous exercises, such as swimming or walking, designed to strengthen the heart and lungs.
 We all know that it's important to keep your body active, but what about your mind?

 Syracuse Jewish Family Service offers a three-month program designed to keep your brain actively challenged!
-Mind Aerobics™, developed by the New England Cognitive Center, is an evidence-based award winning suite of programs designed to provide older adults with comprehensive mental workouts that can help maintain or improve cognitive functioning or slow cognitive decline.
+Mind Aerobics™, developed by the New England Cognitive Center, is a fun, evidence-based, award winning suite of programs designed to provide older adults with comprehensive mental workouts that can help maintain or improve cognitive functioning or slow cognitive decline.
 These programs are developed to systematically stimulate six major cognitive areas of the brain, instead of focusing on only one or two cognitive skill areas like other programs.
 The Mind Aerobics TM suite of programs are designed for several levels of function, including healthy adults, individuals with mild cognitive impairment, and individuals with early stage, moderate or severe dementia.

 The program focuses on stimulating: